camlp5/camlp5/README.md

 (for Sphinx).
 We're switching to RST, but for now will maintain both in parallel.

-The directory doc/htmlp contains the sources of the HTML documentation.
-To build it, cd doc/htmlp, and:
-* for its html version, type "make", result in directory ../html
-* for its latex version, type "make tex", result camlp5.tex
-* for its ps version x-rtype "make ps", result camlp5.ps
-* for its pdf version, type "make pdf", result camlp5.pdf
-* for its info version, type "make info", result camlp5.info*

 The directory doc/rst contains the sources of the RST documentation.
 To build it requires:
 *`python3` (tested with version 3.6.9)
 * Sphinx (tested with version 3.0.3)